-- 1 Summer Reading book (for College-Prep) OR 2 books (for the Honors class) - Glue-stick (used for Symbolism Assignment) - Cardboard Folder (simple 2-pocket folder) - Highlighters: pink, yellow, green, blue - Post-it Notes (for students who do not wish to write on the pages of their books) - A Composition Notebook in which you must create 5 sections.
-NOTEBOOKS are completed for the following stories: Night, The Outsiders, The Five People You Meet in Heaven, or The Book Thief.
+- ●1 Summer Reading book (for College-Prep/Academic) OR 2 books (for the Honor's class) - Glue-stick (used for Symbolism Assignment) - Cardboard Folder (simple 2-pocket folder) You will keep this for all written pieces this year. - Highlighters: pink, yellow, green, blue - A Composition Notebook in which you must create 5 sections.
+NOTEBOOKS are completed for the following stories: Night, The Outsiders, The Five People You Meet in Heaven, or The Book Thief. - You will need 1 composition book for your summer assignment.
+I found thin, 40 page notebooks online through Walmart.
+These are smaller and most suitable for your Summer Reading Analysis/ Feedback.